 - If you are at an event devoted to a specific political topic, consider tying that into your stopper line: for example, if you’re at an environment-themed event, say that “Don’t you hate it when politicians spread falsehoods about the environment?”

-- If they answer positively, give a brief pitch:
+- If they answer positively to the stopper line, or once you break the ice, give a brief pitch:

 - “I think so too, and I’m working to do something about it!
 I’m part of a non-partisan movement to bring truth back into politics.
 Join me to push politicians to stop lying and hold them accountable by signing the Pro-Truth Pledge.”